ChrisSantosLang/redscience/docs/source/releases/games.rst

   3 boards of 2x1x13 posts, Most pieces wins, each player starts with a reserve of 13 circles.
 Cloaking offers invisibility; all spaces cloaked; each player has one post locked to all other players on each board)

 KBeauty9:
-  3x1x9 posts; cloaking offers invisibility; all posts are cloaked; each post is locked to all but one player, 4 players, Most-in-a-row wins, Overachiever(s) disqualified; each player starts with a reserve of 9 circles.
+  4x1x9 posts; cloaking offers invisibility; all posts are cloaked; each post is locked to all but one player, 4 players, Most-in-a-row wins, Overachiever(s) disqualified; each player starts with a reserve of 9 circles.
 Phase 1 “Player 1”: Option to pass; only the first player can play.
 Phase 2 “Player 2”: Option to pass; only the second player can play.
 Phase 3 “Player 3”: Option to pass; only the third player can play.
-Phase 4 “Player 4”: Option to pass; only the fourth player can play; the player ending the phase with most in a row is disqualified.)
-Shows advantages of Introversion and Empathy
+Phase 4 “Player 4”: Option to pass; only the fourth player can play

 StagHunt:
   4x1x3 posts; the first and second posts are locked to all but the first and second player respectively; the third and fourth posts are locked against the second and first players respectively; 2-vs-chaos, Most 2-same-color-in-a-row wins, the first two players start with one pentagon in reserve and one pentagon on one of the first two posts respectively, chaos starts with 6 circles in reserve; pentagons remove via cover (like mines).
 Phase 1 “Hunt”: Simultaneous play; the last two columns are locked to chaos.
 Phase 2 “chaos”: Option to pass; all posts locked to all but chaos) Shows advantages of Empath